knpuniversity/symfony4/sfcasts/uploads/uploading-private-files.md

 as an argument.
 We will *also* need the private one.
 Before we add it here, go into `services.yaml`.
 Remember, under `_defaults`, we're binding the `$publicUploadFilesystem` argument to the public fileystem service.
 Let's do the same for the private one.
-Call it `$privateUploadFilesystem` and change the service id to point to the "private" one.
+Call it `$privateUploadsFilesystem` and change the service id to point to the "private" one.

 [[[ code('ef6159e6b3') ]]]